ulikoehler/buildock/README.md

 # buildock
-Tiny shell script to encapsulated builds in docker.
-No local dependency installation, 100% reproducable.
+Tiny shell script encapsulates builds in docker.
+No dependency installation for the build.
+100% reproducable.

 Make your builds (e.g. using *make* and *cmake*) or software (e.g. using *node* or *python3*) reliably work on a wide range of different host systems.
 The build is in docker, but your actual application's files are locally on the host system ad can be used there.